DEVELOPERS

 Trust can be validated outside GAFAIG using the signed payload and public key.

-The same public trust signal can appear on registry pages, APIs, badges, widgets, SDK integrations, and external websites.
+The same public governance trust signal can appear on registry pages, APIs, badges, widgets, SDK integrations, and external websites.

 Release: devGovernance verification engine executed on Snowflake (deterministic scoring, registry snapshots, and public verification views)